 • Buttercream – pipe buttercream on top for a more 3D look.

-Freeze the cookies – after the icing is set, place the pecan sugar cookies in an airtight container or freezer bag.
+• Baked cookies – after the icing is set, place the cookies in an airtight container or freezer bag.
 Use parchment paper between each layer of cookies.
 Then, freeze for up to 2 months.
-To defrost let them come to room temperature in the container/bag for 1-3 hours.

-To freeze the dough – wrap the dough in plastic wrap and pop the discs in a freezer bag or airtight container.
+• Cookie dough – wrap the dough in plastic wrap and pop the discs in a freezer bag or airtight container.
 Freeze for up to 3 months.
-Then, thaw overnight in the fridge before rolling, cutting, and baking.
+Then, thaw overnight in the fridge before baking.

-• Bring the ingredients to room temperature to make sure everything mixes together properly.
+• Bring the ingredients to room temperature to make sure everything mixes together well.
 Butter and eggs should always be room temp.

 • Measure the flour properly or you will end up with dry, cracked dough.
 To measure the flour, fluff it with a spoon or whisk.
 Spoon the fluffed flour into a measuring cup and level the top without packing the flour in.

-• Bake the cookies on parchment paper or they will get too browned on the bottom.
+• Bake the cookies on parchment paper.
+Otherwise, they will get too browned on the bottom.

 A close-up of wreath pecan sugar cookies on a tan table next to garland, a red linen, and coarse sugar.